jivimberg/jivimberg.github.io/source/_posts/2014-08-21-email-google-form-daily.markdown

 {% img center /images/posts/2014-08-21/SendForm.png 400 'Send Form' %}

 3 - Now we need to get that form in HTML.
 To achieve this we will need the raw email.
-In GMail you can see it using the **Show original** option in the menu, but YMMV.
+In GMail you can see it using the **Show original** option in the menu, from there you should copy everything that's enclosed in the ``<html>...</html>`` tags (including the tags).

 {% img center /images/posts/2014-08-21/ShowOriginal.png 250 'Show Original' %}